YuukanOO/streamy/README.md

 // Client and server.

 Streamy.on('my_message_type', function(data) {
-  // The server has added a __from property which contains the session id of the sender console.log('A broadcast message', data);
+  // The server has added a __from property (client side) which contains the session id of the sender console.log('A broadcast message', data);
 });